A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Simulation Results

 \subsection{Impact of System Parameters}

-In Fig. 8, we evaluate the performance of different types of receivers under different noise densities.
+In Fig. 10, we evaluate the performance of different receivers under different noise power levels.
 The SNR of the signal detection problem is defined as $\textrm{SNR}_{\rm{c}}\triangleq P_{\rm{c}}/\sigma^2$.
-In Fig. 8(a), we consider the typical i.i.d.
-Gaussian channel, while in Fig. 8(b), we consider a correlated communication channel with a correlation coefficient of $r = 0.3$ \cite{951380}.
-It can be observed that adopting the DFP-type receiver yields better performance than the projection-type receiver using the homotopy optimization, and approaches the performance of the projection-type receiver using the SDR detector.
-However, the computational complexity of the SDR is approximately 100 times higher than that of the DFP-type receiver using the homotopy optimization, with a complexity of $\mathcal{O}\left(L^{3.5} K^{3.5}\right)$.
-Furthermore, compared to $P_{\rm{r}} = 0$ dBw, $P_{\rm{r}} = -5$ dBw provides better signal detection performance, especially when $\textrm{SNR}_{\rm{c}}$ is large.
-This can be interpreted as a S\&C performance tradeoff by varying the transmit power.
-Finally, the performance of the uplink ISAC receiver deteriorates when the communication channels are correlated, but the performance trend remains similar.
+In Fig. 10(a), we consider a typical i.i.d.
+Gaussian channel, while in Fig. 10(b), we consider a correlated communication channel with a correlation coefficient of $r = 0.3$ \cite{951380}.
+Additionally, we examine the impact of imperfect CSI, where the estimated channel $\hat{\mathbf{H}}_{\rm{c}} = \mathbf{H}_{\rm{c}} + \Delta \mathbf{H}$ is available at the receiver.
+The CE error $\Delta {\mathbf{H}}$ follows the distribution $\Delta \mathbf{H} \sim \mathcal{CN} \left( \mathbf{0}, \sigma_{\rm{e}}^2 \mathbf{I}_{M_r} \right)$ with $\sigma_{\rm{e}}^2=0.01$.
+It can be observed that the DFP-type receiver yields better performance than the projection-type receiver using homotopy optimization and approaches the performance of the projection-type receiver using the SDR detector.
+Moreover, performance degrades significantly in the presence of CE errors, underscoring the importance of accurate CE.
+Finally, although the performance of the uplink ISAC receiver deteriorates under correlated communication channels, the overall performance trend remains similar.

+In Table II, we compare the computational time of the proposed DFP receiver, the SIC receiver, and the Projection-SDR algorithm under various system configurations, denoted by $(M_r, K, L)$.
+The results show that the conventional Projection-SDR method incurs prohibitively high computational overhead, scales poorly, and eventually encounters memory limitations when the block length increases to $L=24$.
+Compared to the low-complexity SIC receiver, the proposed DFP receiver requires slightly more processing time across the evaluated configurations; for instance, for the system size $(16, 16, 16)$, the DFP receiver takes $0.0166$ seconds, while the SIC receiver requires $0.0025$ seconds.
+However, this modest increase in computational complexity is justified because the DFP receiver achieves significantly superior detection and estimation performance compared to the SIC baseline.
+By maintaining an execution time that is orders of magnitude lower than that of SDR while overcoming the performance bottlenecks of SIC, the proposed DFP receiver strikes an attractive balance.